-At the moment, your baby is still a small, single celled egg, hiding in one of your ovaries, completely unaware of what is about to take part!
+In the first week of pregnancy, your baby is still a small, single celled egg, hiding in one of your ovaries.
+This egg is called an ovum and is only just visible to the naked eye.
+It’s completely unaware of what’s about to occur!

 First Week of Pregnancy – For The Men

-There are a few things you can do to help increase your chances of conception success in the next week or two, men.
+Listen up men — there are a few things you can do to help increase your chances of conception in the next week or two.

-It’s well known that cutting back on caffeine, alcohol, smoking and unhealthy, processed food can a positive impact on your health and fertility, yet there are some other things you may not know about that can give you a boost right now.
+Cutting back on caffeine, alcohol, smoking and unhealthy, processed foods can have a positive impact on your health and fertility.
+Here are some other things you may not know about that can give you a boost right now:

-- According to a study published online in ‘Human Reproduction’, men who eat a lot of soy foods may have a lower sperm concentration than men who don’t eat soy foods, so try holding off the soy.
+- Studies have shown that men who eat soy foods may have a lower sperm concentration than men who don’t eat soy foods.
+Avoid soy!

-- Tight fitting underwear or environments where overheating can occur (like a hot spa) can also impact sperm production.
+- Tight fitting underwear or environments where overheating can occur — like a hot spa — can also impact on sperm production.